48cfu/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 146-164) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (`model.py` lines 146-164) is given the the table in paragraph 1.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]
+To capture good driving behavior, I started with the initial provided data and added some recovering from the sides behavior.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :